wxie2017/wxie2017.github.io/pages/speech/I_tell_myself_a_story.md

 clear.

 I remembered that when I was in school, and there were a lot of home work to do.
 Sometimes we had to write the new words 10 times each.
-It was a hardwork.
+It was like a work impossible.
 I then told myself the story of magic pen of Ma Liang.
-I got that pen, and finish all the writing magically.
+In the story, I got that pen, and finish all the writing magically.
 I was happy and the hardwork was gone.
-Now I start to know that the story was tell myself
-Aaron Beverly (2019): This is my mission, take it very seriously.
+Now I start to know that the story was tell myself Aaron Beverly (2019): This is my mission, take it very seriously.

 Today, we are all in the Toastmasters club.
 We practice our public speaking